-- 4.77.
-The College Mark shall be calculated to one decimal place and presented to the Subject Examination Board and Degree Examination Board in that form. - 4.78.
+- 4.85.
+Unless specified for a particular programme, the results of a compulsory year abroad or on placement shall not count towards the calculation of the College Mark. - 4.86.
+The College Mark shall be calculated to one decimal place and presented to the Subject Examination Board and Degree Examination Board in that form. - 4.87.
 The classification of honours shall be made according to the following scale: